Futuretrack is the most extensive investigation of the relationship between higher education and employment ever undertaken in the UK.

 - it includes UCAS applicants who deferred, took gap years, did not complete courses, and some who never proceeded to full-time HE and took different career paths;

-- because it was drawn from the entire population of UCAS 2005/06 applicants, so that the full applicant profile is known, the responses could be weighted at each survey stage to be representative of the original population;
+- because it was drawn from the entire population of UCAS 2005/06 applicants, so that the full applicant profile is known, the responses could be weighted at all but the most recent stages to be representative of the population from which they were drawn.

 - the research process has benefited from support and advice from representatives of all the main HE stakeholders' organisations, including government and policy communities, but it has remained wholly independent academic research research, sponsored by the Higher Education Careers Services Unit with supplementary funding from the Institute for Employment Research reserves (stages 1-4), and by the Nuffield Foundation (stage 5).
-The sole interest of both the research team and the sponsor is in establishing the most accurate possible account of the challenges and opportunities encountered by undergraduates and graduate labour market entrants, to provide robust evidence to inform all those with an interest in the relationship between higher education, career decision-making and employment.
+The sole interest of both the research team and the sponsors has been to establish the most accurate possible account of the challenges and opportunities encountered by undergraduates and graduate labour market entrants, to provide robust evidence to inform all those with an interest in the relationship between higher education, career decision-making and employment.

-Findings have been and will continue to be presented to UK policy and practitioner stakeholder organisations, representatives of which are involved in the projects advisory committee, consulted throughout the programme and given access to findings prior to publication, and findings are being widely presented at UK and overseas academic and practitioner conferences.
+Findings have been and will continue to be presented to UK policy and practitioner stakeholder organisations, representatives of which are involved in the projects advisory committee, consulted throughout the programme and given access to findings prior to publication, and findings continue to be widely presented at UK and overseas academic and practitioner conferences.

-The programme of research for Futuretrack stages 1-4 was directed by Professor Kate Purcell, working closely with Professor Peter Elias, who worked throughout with her on the survey design and statistical management.
+The programme of research for Futuretrack Stages 1-4 was directed by Professor Kate Purcell, working closely with Professor Peter Elias, who worked throughout with her on the survey design and statistical management.
 For stages 1-4, the research was sponsored by the Higher Education Careers Services Unit HESCU, and members of the HECSU research team have also contributed to analysis of findings, particularly related to careers guidance material.
-Futuretrack stage 5 is led by a new research team, directed by Professor Chris Warhurst, and includes Professor Peter Elias.
-Professor Purcell is involved in the project through the Futuretrack stage 5 Advisory Group.
-Further Institute researchers are co-opted from time to time to contribute to particular aspects of analysis.
-For stage 5, the project is funded by the Nuffield Foundation.
-Information about the research team can be found by clicking on the heading at the top of this page.
+Futuretrack Stages 5 and 6 with some changes of research team membership, were directed by Professor Peter Elias, after Professor Purcell retired but continued to work on the project on a part-time basis.
+Further Institute researchers have been co-opted from time to time to contribute to particular aspects of analysis.
+For Stage 5 and 6, the project was funded by the Nuffield Foundation.
+Information about the current research team can be found by clicking on the heading at the top of this page.